ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-05-01-time-series-zoo.md

 * Also we want to make some $h$-horizon forecast and act on it.
 * Explain that some can be used to make longer-term forecasts (e.g. AR) while some are only good for short-term.

+I wanted to learn more about forecasting real-world time series and I thought this kind of material would be easy to find, but I actually found it difficult to find good examples online.
+Most exampels I found were either focused on time series modeling or the forecasting problem was too simple (simple time series or very short horizon).
+So I decided to try and pick a bunch of time series and a bunch of modeling methods and to write about my own experience learning to do time series forecasting.

 # The time series zoo

 I collected some interesting and varied time series to play around with and populate the mini-zoo, which I'll describe here.
 All data is stored in my [`time-series-forecasting`](https://github.com/ali-ramadhan/time-series-forecasting) GitHub repository along with code for turning it into a [`pandas.Series`](https://pandas.pydata.org/docs/reference/api/pandas.Series.html) or [`darts.TimeSeries`](https://unit8co.github.io/darts/generated_api/darts.timeseries.html) and links to where the data was sourced from.